lexer

 Now the input text for the lexer is a single line at a time.
 Keep in mind that line lexers do not have the ability to look ahead to subsequent lines.

 Scintillua lexers embed within one another very easily, requiring minimal effort.
 In the following sections, the lexer being embedded is called the “child” lexer and the lexer a child is being embedded in is called the “parent”.
 For example, consider an HTML lexer and a CSS lexer.
-Either lexer stands alone for styling their respective HTML and CSS files.
+Either lexer stands alone for tagging their respective HTML and CSS files.
 However, CSS can be embedded inside HTML.
 In this specific case, the CSS lexer is the “child” lexer with the HTML lexer being the “parent”.
 Now consider an HTML lexer and a PHP lexer.
 This sounds a lot like the case with CSS, but there is a subtle difference: PHP embeds itself into HTML while CSS is embedded in HTML.
 This fundamental difference results in two types of embedded lexers: a parent lexer that embeds other child lexers in it (like HTML embedding CSS), and a child lexer that embeds itself into a parent lexer (like PHP embedding itself in HTML).

 Before embedding a child lexer into a parent lexer, the parent lexer needs to load the child